Author Logo Pic

 Entry-level virtual assistants in North America earn around $10 to $15 per hour, while experienced VAs command over $100 per hour.
 This dramatic range reflects skill level, industry specialization, and task complexity.
 An insurance-specialized VA who understands AMS systems, policy terminology, and regulatory compliance demands significantly higher compensation than a general administrative assistant.

-Geographic arbitrage creates substantial pricing variations.
+Location is one of the biggest factors affecting virtual assistant pricing.
 According to ScaleUp Teams data, VAs in Latin America start at just $400 per month, while Asia-based assistants range from $3 to $7 per hour.
 European VA rates typically fall between €10 to €30 per hour, positioning them in the mid-tier of global pricing.

 Platform choice affects your bottom line.
 Recent platform comparisons reveal that hourly rates vary significantly: